dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In other words, rarely is the case that [all you need is DAG](https://arxiv.org/abs/2102.08325).

-Fin finds a sweet-spot in that it injects values into future emissions in a non-intrusive, non-blocking manner.

 In a pure DAG-rider solution,
 no extra messages are exchanged by the Consensus protocol nor is it given an opportunity to inject information into the DAG or control message emission.
 Parties passively analyze the DAG structure and autonomously arrive at commit ordering decisions,